US coach makes dramatic rescue of artistic swimmer at worlds - NewsBreak

 Alvarez, a two-time Olympian, had fainted.

-“It was her best performance ever, she just pushed through her limits and she found them,” Fuentes joked.

-Alvarez, who was immediately given medical attention, was feeling much better on Thursday.
+She was immediately given medical attention.
+She was feeling much better on Thursday.

 “Anita has been evaluated by medical staff and will continue to be monitored.
 She is feeling much better and using today to rest,” USA Artistic Swimming told The Associated Press in a statement.